Lukas-Netz/se-rwth.github.io/_pages/topics/Model-Based-Assistive-Systems.md

 information from previously stored and real-time monitored structural context and behaviour data (3) at the time the person needs or asks for it [[HMR+19]](#HMR+19).

-The figure shows the main components of such an assistive system according to the architectural patterns for model centered architecture solutions [[Ma17]](#Ma17) .
+The figure below shows the main components of such an assistive system according to the architectural patterns for model centered architecture solutions [[Ma17]](#Ma17) .
 Information about human behavior is collected via sensors or smart devices